vuestorefront/shopware-pwa/README.md

 shopware-pwa init
 ```

-will ask you for username and password for shopware instance, to load installed plugins.
+Will ask you for username and password for shopware instance, to load installed plugins.

 ## Development and contribution

-When you create fork and clone repo, just type `yarn start` to install node dependencies and run the post-install script that build and links packages, it also creates a test-project inside root catalog, which is ignored by git.
+When you create fork and clone repo, just type `yarn start` to install node dependencies and run the post-install script that builds and links packages, it also creates a test-project in root catalogue, which is ignored by git.
 Now, you're ready to develop.
 You can watch the compilation process by running `yarn dev` or `yarn dev:<package-name>`to specify the package that you will be working on.
-It also build all nescesarry packages and
+It also builds all necessary packages and

 Please, remember to always during development have opened terminal with `yarn test --watch` command fired.

-To see the project go to `./test-project` and run `yarn dev`.
+To see the project, go to `./test-project` and run `yarn dev`.
 The project will be available in your browser at http://localhost:3000.
 You can test changes directly in ignored test-project directory or make changes inside packages (for example default-theme).

 A more advanced development guide will be available soon.